-Improving access to opportunity data – making data about where and when sport and physical activities happen open for anyone to access, use and share so that more places, products and services can better inform people of opportunities to get active.
+- Improving access to ‘open opportunity data’.
+This means making data about where and when sport and physical activities happen open for anyone to access, use and share.
+By doing this, more places, products and services can better inform people of opportunities to get active.

-Stimulating innovation with data to help meet people’s digital expectations – by stimulating innovation with open opportunity data, and creating products and services that use this data, in order to help people make better choices to get active and transform the way people discover and participate in relevant activities.
+- Stimulating innovation with data to help meet people’s digital expectations.
+We are running a 6-month-long startup accelerator.
+These startups, and other organisations, are creating products and services that use open data, in order to transform the way people discover and participate in relevant activities.

-Developing open standards – in collaboration with the sector so that data about sport and physical activity opportunities is consistently described, categorised and structured.
-These standards aim to maximise use and compatibility for new tools, products and services designed to get people active.
+- Developing open standards.
+Our w3c group works collaboratively to decide how data about sport and physical activity opportunities can be described, categorised and structured in a consistent way.
+The standards aim to maximise use and compatibility for new tools, products, and services designed to get people active.

-Building data literacy within the sector – by championing data leadership, inspiring transformation and change across organisations, and strengthening the practical capability of sport and physical activity organisations to work with open data
+- Building data literacy within the sector.
+We champion data leadership, inspire transformation and change across organisations, and strengthen the practical capability of sport and physical activity organisations to work with open data

 Who runs the OpenActive initiative?